 The board previously approved three UIC South Campus Development Project Revenue Bond issues: Series 1999 in the amount of \$49.4 million; Series 2000 (Taxable) in the amount of \$27.2 million; and, Series 2003 in the amount of \$10.0 million (the "South Campus" bonds).
-A Summary of Financing and Current Status document is Attachment I to this board item (copy filed with the secretary of the board).
-All or portions of the Series 1999, 2000 (taxable), and 2003 bonds are eligible to be advance refunded or restructured.
+A Summary of Financing and Current Status document is Attachment 1 to this board item.
+All or portions of the Series 1999, 2000 (Taxable), and 2003 bonds are eligible to be advance refunded or restructured.
 Although refunding selected maturities of these bonds could produce present value savings, recent market conditions do not warrant advance refunding of all the South Campus bonds.
 The selective refunding of the \$49.4 million of Series 1999 bonds would produce approximately \$4.0 million in present value savings, or approximately eight percent of the refunded bonds, under recent market conditions.
 However, if the market yields on certain bond and U.S. Treasury maturities were to change prior to the issuance of the bonds, it may be advantageous to issue additional refunding bonds, to advance refund a larger portion or all of the South Campus bonds.